Save a copy of a layer

 Note:

 A map of the world appears.
-Next, you'll filter the layer to show only Switzerland.
+You'll filter the layer to show only Switzerland.

 4. On the Settings (light) toolbar, click the Filter button.